 Chiropractic Care and Physical Rehabilitation for Eugene Sports Injuries

 Absolute Wellness Center offers sports medicine, chiropractic medicine, physical rehabilitation, acupuncture, massage, and many other options for athletes suffering from sports injuries that render them unable to participate or excel in favorite activities, and sometimes to even perform everyday tasks.
-Dr. Michael Herb is a Certified Chiropractic Sports Physician, and he and most of our staff have been athletes their whole lives.
-Both Dr. Herb and our other chiropractic physician, Dr. Brandon Beckerman, work closely with our rehabilitation team to provide quality physical therapy and rehabilitation for our patients.
+Dr. Michael Herb is a Diplomate of the American Chiropractic Board of Sports Physicians, an honor and level of specialization held by only about 300 physicians across the United States.
+Dr. Herb, along with most of the Absolute Wellness Center team, have been athletes their whole lives, and all of our providers work closely with our rehabilitation team to provide the highest quality sports medicine, physical therapy and rehabilitation for our patients.

 Sports Injury Types and Treatments

 Some sports injuries primarily involve the skeleton while others originate in the muscles, ligaments or tendons.
 But since the entire musculoskeletal system works together as a finely tuned machine — an injury to one component can severely impair the function of others in the system.
 Impact injuries to the spine, for instance, frequently cause a variety of symptoms throughout the body.
 Football players who sustain a full-speed tackle or a heavy fall onto artificial turf may experience injuries to the spine that include disc herniation and other forms of nerve impingement.